- Identify a public good using nonexcludable and non-rival as criteria

 - Identify several sources of public goods

-Even though new technology creates positive externalities so that perhaps one-third or one-half of the social benefit of new inventions spills over to others, the inventor still receives some private return.
+Even though new technology creates positive externalities so that perhaps one-half or two-thirds of the social benefit of new inventions spills over to others, the inventor still receives some private return.
 What about a situation where the positive externalities are so extensive that private firms could not expect to receive any of the social benefit?
 We call this kind of good a public good.
 Spending on national defense is a good example of a public good.
 Let’s begin by defining the characteristics of a public good and discussing why these characteristics make it difficult for private firms to supply public goods.
 Then we will see how government may step in to address the issue.

 The Definition of a Public Good